 Getting a visa for your partner to live in the UK

-If you have the right to live in the UK permanently, you can apply for your partner to come and live with you.
+If you have the right to live in the UK permanently, your partner can apply for a visa to come and live with you.
 They have to be either:

 If you’re living in the UK on your own visa, your partner will have to either: